NFOK13002U Process Analytical Chemistry and Technology

 Same as ordinary exam.

-Re-submission of any non-approved project report must be handed in no later than two weeks before re-exam and approved before re-exam.
+If the project report was not been handed in before the ordinary examination the project report must be handed in no later than three weeks before re-exam.

 Criteria for exam assesment